chinsano/phoTool/web/README.md

 ## Development

 Dependencies and build tools will be configured in Phase 6B.
 For now, this workspace serves as a placeholder for the web application structure.

+**Note**: The `type-check` script currently fails with "No inputs were found" because there's no `src/` directory yet.
+This is expected behavior for the scaffolding phase.

 ## Workspace Configuration